raifef/QVolutionHackathon-NativePhotonicQRC/README.md

 Where `α_h` is a **per-horizon gate** (often crucial in practice): it lets the model use strong correction on short horizons while suppressing harmful long-horizon residual corrections.

 ---

-## Photonic encoding (what the “photonic memory” computes)

-### 1) Encode classical inputs into photonic circuit parameters
-We map the current input vector `x_t` into a set of circuit phases:

-- `θ_in(t) = E(x_t)` where `E(·)` is a simple encoding map (typically linear + scaling + wrap/clamp into `[0, 2π)`).
-- Practically, the encoded phases drive a reconfigurable interferometer / phase shifters.

-This is the “temporal photonic encoding” / “phase modulation” concept: the time-series drives the photonic device *through its phases*.

-### 2) Fixed interferometer + multiphoton feature readout
-We propagate a (simulated) multiphoton input state through a fixed linear-optical network `U` and extract coarse-grained measurement features:

-- single-click / marginal stats (if used)
-- **two-photon coincidence features** (commonly the most informative and stable in our implementation)

-We denote the extracted feature vector as:

-- `φ_t = Φ(U, θ(t))`

-where `φ_t` is a high-dimensional nonlinear embedding of the current input.

-### 3) Measurement-conditioned feedback = “photonic memory”
-To turn a feedforward photonic embedding into a **recurrent reservoir**, we add a feedback update that uses the previous reservoir output/state:

-One convenient abstraction consistent with our implementation:

-- Maintain an internal reservoir state `r_t` (or equivalently a subset of feedback phases).
-- Update it using a leaky integration + feedback strength:

-- `β` controls the fading-memory timescale (“leak rate”).
-- `fb_strength` controls how strongly the previous state perturbs the next circuit configuration.
-- `W_fb` is a fixed (often random) projection selecting a *budgeted subset* of phases to update.
-- `g(·)` is a simple nonlinearity / clipping to keep the feedback stable.

-**Intuition:** the circuit’s configuration at `t+1` depends on what it “saw” at `t`, creating recurrence and temporal feature mixing *without backprop training the photonic internals*.

----